zshubaily/zshubaily/README.md

 - 👋 Hi,
 - 👀 I’m @zshubaily
 - 🌱 I’m looking to build a Fintech or SaaS product or service
-- 💞️ I’m like to collaborate on Github open-source projects
+- 💞️ I like to collaborate on Github open-source projects
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...